elinekupers/vcd-stim/README.md

 ## Code and folder overview
 Base functions:
-* `runme_vcdcore.m` : This is the main function to run the core experiment of VCD, mandatory inputs are: subject number, session number, session type (1: version A; 2: version B, only for MRI session 1 and 27), run_nr (1-10 for MRI, 1-15 for behavior), display name ('7TAS_BOLDSCREEN32' for BOLDscreen monitor in the 7TAS, 'PPROOM_EIZOFLEXSCAN' for Eizo Flexscan monitor in the psychophysics room)
 * `vcd_rootPath.m` : Function to set the rootpath to relative to the base of this folder.
 * `vcd.m` : Function to get basic info about the stimulus classes, task classes, and stimuli used in VCD.
+* `runme_vcdcore.m` : This is the main function to run the core experiment of VCD.

+	The `runme_vcdcore.m` mandatory inputs are (in this order):
+		* subject number : 1-999 (nr will be zero padded)
+		* session number : 1-27 for MRI; 1 for behavior.
+		* session type   : 1 for version A; 2 for version B. Version B only exists for MRI session 1 and 27).
+		* run_nr 		 : 1-10 for MRI; 1-13 for behavior.
+		* display name   :'7TAS_BOLDSCREEN32' for BOLDscreen monitor in the 7TAS; 'PPROOM_EIZOFLEXSCAN' for Eizo Flexscan monitor in the psychophysics room).

+	The `runme_vcdcore.m` can take several optional inputs, here are the most important ones:
+		* randomization_file : path to file where subject's time_table_master lives.
+If randomization_file is left empty, the stimulus presentation code will generate a new file from the corresponding condition_master mat file for that experiment/display.
+Example path: `fullfile(vcd_rootPath', 'data', 'BEHAVIOR', 'vcd_subj000', 'vcd_subj000_time_table_master_PPROOM_EIZOFLEXSCAN_20250609T200011.mat)`
+		* `wantsynctest`     : Logical flag to run Psychtoolbox sync test or not.
+Default: true.
+		* `wanteyetracking`  : Logical flag to initialize Eyelink and record eyetracking data.
+Default: false.
+		* `ptbMaxVBLstd`     : (double) time in seconds referring to the max standard devation across VBL time stamps collected during the PTB sync test.
+If standard deviation happens to be larger than this value, the sync test fails.
+Default: 0.0006 s (or 0.6 ms).

+ 	The `runme_vcdcore.m` outputs are (in this order):
+ 		* data  	 : (struct) behavioral data including button presses and their time stamps, VBL time stamps, subject's run table and frames describing every event during the experimental run.
+We also store other variables present in the workspace (except for uint8 images).
+ 		* all_images : (struct) all uint8 stimuli and alpha transparency masks used in the vcd-core experiment.
+One may want to have all stimuli ready in the workspace to avoid reloading the stimulus mat-files every single run.

 Folders:
+* `analysis` : Folder with vcd related functions to analyze behavioral and eye gaze data.
 * `bookkeeping` : Folder with standalone script and vcd related functions to create experimental design and keep track of stimulus conditions during stimulus presentation.
 * `external` : Folder with external functions from other toolboxes.
 * `params` : Folder with vcd functions that define display, stimulus, and experimental session parameters.